Biggest traffic jam this weekend in Northern California? Try Tahoe

 Caltrans officials meanwhile are warning they plan to close Highway 50 near Echo Summit at some point on Sunday to conduct avalanche control work.
 Crews will be setting explosives on ridges above the highway, which could cause avalanche flows to hit the road.

-“Sometimes, it is five feet deep on the road and takes an hour to remove it,” she said.
-“Sometimes it’s 15 feet deep and takes 8 hours.”
+“Sometimes, it is 5 feet deep on the road and takes an hour to remove it,” she said.
+“Sometimes it’s 15 feet deep and takes eight hours.”

 Avalanches have become a particular problem this winter, with heavy snows.
 Two people were trapped in their car on Highway 89 by an avalanche a few weeks ago.
 Both were rescued unhurt.
-A Squaw Valley ski patrol member was killed earlier this week while doing avalanche control.
+A Squaw Valley ski patrol member was killed last is week while doing avalanche control.

 Even with clear roads and good visibility, Caltrans officials advise drivers to expect delays on weekends in Tahoe, and to keep extra driving distance between their car and the car ahead.